-Ports of Stockholm, together with the Port of Turku, the Port of Mariehamn and Viking Line, participate in the joint EU NextGen Link Project that runs 2017-2020.
+Ports of Stockholm, together with the Port of Turku, City of Turku, the Port of Mariehamn and Viking Line, participate in the joint EU NextGen Link Project that runs 2017-2021.
 The focus of the project is to upgrade Turku-Mariehamn-Stockholm shipping connections with a new LNG vessel and to improve infrastructure at the ports.

 Viking Line has ordered a new vessel, which means an increased demand for freight handling and efficiency at the ports.
-The investment in port infrastructure is intended to meet this demand.
+Investments in port infrastructure are intended to meet this demand.
 For Ports of Stockholm the work involves the installation of a new ITS system (intelligent transport system) for efficient terminal operations and traffic control, as well as the creation of a new area for stacking and transit parking at the Stadsgården Port.

 The project har been granted EU funding up to a maximum of EUR 11.8 million from the Connecting Europe Facility (CEF) programme within the framework of Motorways of the Seas.